BEM Management School

-BEM - Bordeaux Management School (Now KEDGE Business School) is the legal name of a French Grande École founded in 1874, managed and financed by the Bordeaux Chamber of Commerce.
+BEM - Bordeaux Management School was a French grande école founded in 1874, which merged with Euromed to form KEDGE Business School in 2013.
+It was managed and financed by the Bordeaux Chamber of Commerce.

-The Master of Science in Management programme is also known as "École Supérieure de Commerce de Bordeaux" or "ESC Bordeaux".
+The Master of Science in Management programme was also known as "École Supérieure de Commerce de Bordeaux" or "ESC Bordeaux".

-BEM is a member of the Chapitre de la Conference des Grandes Écoles, which is the association of France's leading schools.
+BEM was a member of the Chapitre de la Conference des Grandes Écoles, which is the association of France's leading schools.

-BEM is based in Talence near Bordeaux.
+BEM was based in Talence near Bordeaux.
 BEM is a member of the "campus d'excellence (IDEX)", "Université de Bordeaux", an élite research federation.
 In 2008, BEM opened new campuses in Dakar and Paris.

-BEM Talents is the name of their alumni society.
+BEM Talents is the name of the alumni society.

-BEM and Euromed have now merged as KEDGE, which is the third French business school in terms of budget and second for research.